 Additionally, NYU’s box office, Ticket Central, offers discounted tickets to movies, theatre, and other entertainment in the city and is located on the 1st Floor of the Kimmel Center at the Skirball Center for Performing Arts. www.nyu.edu/ticketcentral

 Does NYU provide transportation from the airports?
-Because our population of students is nation and world-wide, flying into one of three airports, NYU is unable to provide transportation to and from airports.
+Because our population of students is national and international, flying into one of three airports, NYU is unable to provide transportation to and from airports.
 However, there are a variety of very reliable options available – taxi’s, car-service, shuttle buses, and buses from major transportation hubs.
 Additionally, travel is available via subway and train.
 Click here for more options.

 Which airport should I fly into?
 We suggest going with the airport that is most convenient for you, providing the most direct flight options.
 The three major airports - Newark, LaGuardia, and Kennedy -- are all in similar proximity to Manhattan (New York City).
 All airports offer a variety of transportation options.
 Click here for more options.